Shopify/shopify-cli/docs/app/node/index.md

     >
     ```

-2. Once your app is created, you can work with it immediately by typing `shopify serve` to start a local development
-server, which uses [ngrok](https://ngrok.com) to create a tunnel. ngrok will choose a unique URL for you.
-The server
-will stay open until you type Ctrl-C.
+2. Once your app is created, you can work with it immediately by typing `shopify serve` to start a local development server, which uses [ngrok](https://ngrok.com) to create a tunnel. ngrok will choose a unique URL for you.
+The server will stay open until you type **Ctrl + C**.

     ```console
     $ shopify serve